angular/angular/modules/angular2/docs/core/02_directives.md

 1. *Decorators*: can be placed on any DOM element and can be combined with other directives.
 2. *Components*: Components have an encapsulated view and can configure injectors.
-3. *Viewport*: is responsible for adding or removing child views in a parent view. (i.e. foreach, if)
+3. *Viewport*: is responsible for adding or removing child views in a parent view. (i.e. for, if)